Bio

-His research in injury biomechanics focuses on studying the epidemiology of public health problems related to human injury, characterizing the mechanical response of human tissues, identifying their thresholds for failure (injury), developing and improving mechanical and computational surrogates to study the risks of injury, and exploring countermeasures to mitigate human injury risk and severity.
-While his research is applied most frequently to automobile safety and the study of occupant protection and vehicle crashworthiness, he has more recently been exploring orthopaedic biomechanics, and how medical devices can replace and affect human musculoskeletal mechanics.
-Currently, Dr. Kerrigan has open projects in
+Dr. Kerrigan's research focuses on studying the epidemiology of public health problems related to human injury, characterizing the mechanical response of human tissues, identifying their thresholds for failure (injury), developing and improving mechanical and computational surrogates to study the risks of injury, and exploring countermeasures to mitigate human injury risk and severity.
+While his research is applied most frequently to automobile safety and the study of occupant protection and vehicle crashworthiness, he has more recently been exploring athlete injury and performance, and how medical devices can replace and affect human musculoskeletal mechanics.
+His research methods include field data analysis, computational modeling, multiscale characterization and impact experiments.
+Currently, Dr. Kerrigan has active projects in

 -Protecting occupants of highly automated vehicles (HAVs)